A life without mobile phones is almost impossible to imagine. People’s

-The huge benefits of using the phones are usually the only side of the medal we see.
-But it is frightening to understand what negative implications mobile phones have to the privacy of everybody.
-It’s indeed “a spy-master’s dream”, as Julia Angwin, investigative journalist, explains in a BBC documentary, to which a lot of scientists, engineers and programmers, without really realizing it, have all volunteered to develop “the world’s best tracking device”.
+The enormous benefits of using phones are usually the only side we see.
+But it is sobering to understand what negative implications mobile phones have for everyone’s privacy.
+It is indeed “a spy-master’s dream”, as investigative journalist Julia Angwin explains in a BBC documentary — one to which many scientists, engineers and programmers, without really realising it, have volunteered to develop “the world’s best tracking device”.

 The governments

-All global voice telecommunication is generally based on the Signalling System #7 (SS7), a set of technical protocols, which allow phones to connect to each other.
-It is the gigantic network, where all telecommunication providers have access to.
-When it was built, no security had been implemented.
-There were only a few telecommunication providers, and they were either state controlled or really big corporations.
-But today everybody can be an operator, and therefore access to the SS7 is easy to get, especially for intelligence agencies or any other instance with the desire to spy.
+All global voice telecommunications are generally based on the Signalling System #7 (SS7), a set of technical protocols that allow phones to connect to each other.
+It is the vast network to which all telecommunications providers have access.
+When it was built, no security was implemented.
+There were only a few telecommunications providers, and they were either state-controlled or very large corporations.
+But today anyone can be an operator, and therefore gaining access to SS7 is easy — especially for intelligence agencies or any other actor with a desire to spy.

-But not only the data about location of people, and who they communicate with are getting observed, also phone calls worldwide can be easily intercepted by these powerful parties.
-We actually all carry a microphone in our pockets, and there is no technical reason, why it shouldn’t be used for surveillance and listening to anything from it, even when not making a phone call.
-Obviously the same applies, to built-in cameras.
+But it is not only location data and communication metadata that are being observed — phone calls worldwide can also be easily intercepted by these powerful actors.
+We effectively all carry a microphone in our pockets, and there is no technical reason why it could not be used for surveillance and listening in at any time, even when no call is being made.
+The same obviously applies to built-in cameras.

 Private companies

-But also the telecommunication providers themselves can use the data to obtain information about their clients, and they do that all over the world: At least by saving meta information about calls and messages in a greater extend as used to guarantee the functionality of their service.
-Unofficial information by employees of Movistar and Claro, both mobile providers in Nicaragua, let suppose that those two companies wouldn’t even delete the content of SMS messages, but save them forever.
+The telecommunications providers themselves can also use the data to gather information about their clients, and they do so all over the world: at minimum by retaining metadata about calls and messages well beyond what is needed to guarantee their service.
+Unofficial information from employees of Movistar and Claro, both mobile providers in Nicaragua, suggests that these two companies don’t even delete the content of SMS messages, but store them indefinitely.

-Especially smartphones, mostly connected to the internet, are targets for much further information gathering by a lot of different, mostly private, parties: Providers of the build-in operation systems (such as Apple with iOS, Microsoft with Windows Phone and Google with Android) are constantly collecting information about the users, their contacts, phone calls, used applications and geographic position.
-But also the developers of programs and applications are taking way more information from the users than they would expect.
-To give one example: messaging applications, like WhatsApp, upload the user’s address book.
-This allows them to hold a very good database on a world wide phone directory, even if people would prefer not to use WhatsApp for that reason, their friends do, and therefore they are included into the directory.
+Smartphones in particular — mostly connected to the internet — are targets for much more extensive information gathering by many different, mostly private, parties.
+Providers of built-in operating systems (such as Apple with iOS, Microsoft with Windows Phone and Google with Android) constantly collect information about users, their contacts, phone calls, applications used and geographic position.
+But developers of apps and programmes also take far more information from users than users would expect.
+To give one example: messaging applications like WhatsApp upload the user’s address book.
+This enables them to maintain a comprehensive worldwide phone directory — and even if someone chooses not to use WhatsApp for this very reason, their friends do, and so they end up included in the directory anyway.

 Brave new world